dechamps/ASIO401/CONFIGURATION.md

 such as Notepad.
 The file follows the [TOML][] syntax, which is very similar to the syntax used for [INI files][].
 Every feature described in the [official TOML documentation] should be supported.

-FlexASIO will silently ignore attempts to set options that don't exist, so beware of typos.
-However, if an existing option is set to an invalid value (which includes using the wrong type or missing quotes), FlexASIO will *fail to initialize*.
-The [FlexASIO log][logging] will contain details about what went wrong.
+ASIO401 will silently ignore attempts to set options that don't exist, so beware of typos.
+However, if an existing option is set to an invalid value (which includes using the wrong type or missing quotes), ASIO401 will *fail to initialize*.
+The [ASIO401 log][logging] will contain details about what went wrong.

 ## Example configuration file